willholmeswastaken/mylinks/README.md

 # MyLinks
 A web app to host all of your links on.

+Update 10/05/2022 - No longer interested in doing much more on this project.
+I feel that I played about with Go but I don't have a lot of interest in a links portal.
+Glad I got to experiment.

 ## Why am i building this?
 To improve my abilities with nextjs, typescript, db design and to play around with go and see if it's a language i'm interested in learning further.